Neil Munro (writer): Life

 He then concentrated on journalism again, but his work was affected by his poor health and the death of his son Hugh in the First World War.
 In October 1930 he received an honorary degree from the University of Edinburgh.
-He died in Craigendoran, Helensburgh, on 22 December 1930 at age 67.
+He died in Craigendoran, Helensburgh, on 22 December 1930 aged 67.
 A private funeral was held in Inveraray and a memorial service held at Glasgow Cathedral.

 John Buchan subsequently edited The Poetry of Neil Munro, published in 1931.

 Obituaries for Munro commonly described him as the successor of Robert Louis Stevenson, and at his memorial service in Glasgow Cathedral the critic Lauchlan MacLean Watt described Munro as "the greatest Scottish novelist since Sir Walter Scott".
 After his death his serious novels faded from view, with the partial exception of The New Road, and he came to be remembered primarily as the creator of Para Handy.
 This change in Munro's reputation was accelerated by Hugh MacDiarmid, who became a detractor of Munro's style.
 There was a minor revival of interest in him around the turn of the 21st century, including the publication of annotated versions of the Para Handy stories with some stories not previously published in book form.